asujaykk/Self-Driving-car/README.md

    1. First run the prebuild simulator executable from the extracted folder.
    2. Once it is launched, choose training option from the main window.
-   3. Now click on the record button and choose 'data_set/train_data' folder for recording training data.
+   3. Now click on the record button and chose 'data_set/train_data' folder for recording training data.
    4. Align the car on the track and then click on the record button, then drive the car in the track for 7 or 8 laps.
 Click on the record button again to stop recording.
    5. Restart the simulator and  click on the record button and choose 'data_set/test_data' folder for recording test data.
    6. And repeat step 4 for 2 or 3 laps.